struggle-for-php/sfp-phpstan-psr-log/README.md

             - phpstan.rules.rule
 ```

-This allows you to enforce project-specific context types, such as structured logging schemas (e.g., BigQuery, Datadog) or custom application requirements.
+This allows you to enforce project-specific context types, such as structured logging schemas (e.g., BigQuery) or custom application requirements.

 ### MessageStaticStringRule